microsoft/ailab/BuildAnIntelligentBot/readme.md

 1. Click the **Endpoints** option from the top menu.
 1. Click **Create New** and provide the requested information:

     * Name: `cris-ttmb-<your initials>`.
     * Scenario: v4.5 Unified.
     * Language Model: the model previously created should appear selected.
     * Accept terms & conditions

 1. Click **Create**.
 It will display a table with your new deployment.
 Wait for the **Status** to change to **Succeeded**.
 1. Click **Details** and scroll down to the `Endpoints` section.

-    > NOTE: This section will display your custom endpoint URLs.
+    > **Note:** This section will display your custom endpoint URLs.
 You can choose either HTTP REST API or WebSocket with the Speech Protocol/JavaScript WebSocket API.

 1. Copy the displayed **Endpoint ID** into Notepad as you'll need it later.

-    > NOTE: Notice the **WebSocket API** endpoint URL (the one marked for audio up to 15 seconds).
+    > **Note:** Notice the **WebSocket API** endpoint URL (the one marked for audio up to 15 seconds).
 The lab Web Chat uses that endpoint in the background to execute the custom speech to text transcription.

 ### D) Modify chat bot to support Custom Speech